Andrea94c/DroNETworkSimulator/README.md

 ## Understand the project
 In this section it will be given a high level overview of the project.
-Before adding any new file to the project, as a contribute, you may want to run some simulations, understand the idea behind the simulator, and the routing algorithm available.
+Before adding any new file to the project, you may want to run some simulations, understand the idea behind the simulator, and the routing algorithm available.

 #### Make some simulations